+Mobile App

-Mobile App: For older kids and families, encourage them to use free tools to help them drink more water!
+For older kids and families, encourage them to use free tools to help them drink more water!
 There are many free apps such as Waterlogged where you can establish goals, track your progress, and set daily reminders to drink water.
 It is amazing how motivating it can be when you've "written" down your goals and have something tracking your progress.

+Signage

-Signage: Make sure the Win with Water poster is hung throughout your community where people gather such as public pools, libraries, recreation centers, vending machines, and sports fields.
-When possible, hang the posters near a water fountain, concession stand, or other places where community members can access drinking water.
+Hang Win with Water posters throughout your community where people gather, such as public pools, libraries, recreation centers, vending machines, and sports fields.
+When possible, hang the posters near a water fountain, concession stand, or places where people can access drinking water.

+Game Announcements

-Game Announcements: Ask game announcers to promote water!
+Ask game announcers to promote water!
 Whether it's directing people to healthy concessions or a free water fountain, provide game announcers with a script to encourage fans to drink water.
-Check out the sample script here: